dockersamples/labspace-mcp-gateway/.labspace/06-using-a-custom-mcp-server.md

     >
     > The Compose file approach here simply makes it easier to do everything using a single file.

-2. Add the MCP Gateway service, injecting the catalog config into the container, and instructing the MCP Gateway which catalog to use:
+2. In the `compose.custom-mcp.yaml` file, add the MCP Gateway service.
+Configure it to inject the catalog config into the container and provide arguments to configure the MCP Gateway to use the custom catalog:

     ```yaml
     services: